Governance and ethics

 Research ethics plays an important role in research governance.
 It is, essentially, a set of principles aimed at ensuring the rights, dignity, safety and well-being of research participants - and of society in general.
 These principles guide all research involving human participants carried out at Canterbury Christ Church University, from its inception through to completion, the publication of results and beyond.

-The University's Research Governance Handbook contains all procedures and protocols related to the governance of research undertaken by its staff and students.
+The university's research governance downloads contain all procedures and protocols related to the governance of research undertaken by its staff and students.
 You can download these documents from the list on the right.